tkareine/tkareine.org/_posts/2012-08-11-why-javascript-needs-module-definitions.md

 {% raw %}
 (function(root, factory) {
   if (typeof define === 'function' && define.amd) {
-    // AMD loading: define module named "DateRange" with dependencies and build it define('DateRange', ['jquery', 'DateFormat', 'DateTime'], factory) } else {
+    // AMD loading: define module named "DateRange" with dependencies
+    // and build it
+    define('DateRange', ['jquery', 'DateFormat', 'DateTime'], factory) } else {
-    // traditional browser loading: build DateRange object with dependencies and inject it into window object root.DateTime = factory(root.jQuery, root.DateFormat, root.DateTime) }
+    // traditional browser loading: build DateRange object with
+    // dependencies and inject it into window object root.DateTime = factory(root.jQuery, root.DateFormat, root.DateTime)
+  }
-}(this, function($, DateFormat, DateTime) {  // `this` refers to window, the second argument is the factory function with dependencies
+}(this, function($, DateFormat, DateTime) {
+  // above, `this` refers to window, the second argument is the factory
+  // function with dependencies

-  // build DateFormat with the help of $, DateFormat, and DateTime, and return it var DateRange = {}
+  // build DateFormat with the help of $, DateFormat, and DateTime, and
+  // return it
+  var DateRange = {}
   return DateRange
 })